roblesdotdev/next-stack/README.md

-**Henry Stack** is a Next.js starter template.
+**Next Stack** is a Next.js starter template.
 The goal of this project is to explore the new features of Next.js 13, focusing on the use of [app dir](https://nextjs.org/docs/app/api-reference/next-config-js/appDir) and the implementation of [advanced routing patterns](https://nextjs.org/docs/app/building-your-application/routing#advanced-routing-patterns).